 Erin Giglia founded Montage Legal Group as a “matter of necessity” in order to find a better work-life balance between her family and her career in the legal profession.

-With a partner, she started the Montage Legal Group, a company that provides temporary legal services to law firms through a network of independent freelance attorneys who work from home on an hourly basis.Want to be a work-from-home mom?
+With a partner, she started the Montage Legal Group, a company that provides temporary legal services to law firms through a network of independent freelance attorneys who work from home on an hourly basis, for example Donohoe Law Firm is a family law attorney Colorado Springs.Want to be a work-from-home mom?
 Here are 5 examples of success to follow Click To Tweet

 3. Catherine Alford at CatherineAlford.com

 Like many personal finance bloggers, Cat started out writing about her own experience getting out of debt.
 Soon she transformed it into a full-time freelancing career, with blogging courses, speaking engagements, and training.

 She manages her career while also being the mother to twins.

 Mollie, mother of five, is the founder of Norah Jane, which makes handmade rubber stamps.
 She started by selling them exclusively through her Etsy page.
 Soon she became one of the top earning Etsy sellers on the site.